SandyRodger/LS170-171/L3_intro_to_http.md

 - URLs are made of scheme, host, port, path and query string.
 - Query strings pass aditional data to the server in a HTTP request.
 - URL encoding encrypts certain chracters in a URL with an ASCII code.
-- URL encoding is used if a character has no corresponding character in the ASCII set, is unsafe because it is used for encoding other characters, or is reserved for special use within the url (I DON'T KLNOW WHAT THIS SENTENCE MEANS)
+- URL encoding is used if a character has no corresponding character in the ASCII set.
+It is unsafe because it is used for encoding other characters, or is reserved for special use within the url.
-- An HTTP messagetakes place between a client and a server and contains:
+- An HTTP message takes place between a client and a server and contains:
   - A request:
     - request line
     - headers